SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 PRC legal regime on protection of personal information

 On 20 August 2021, the Standing Committee of the National People’s Congress (SCNPC) adopted the Personal Information Protection Law (the PIPL), the long-awaited and first omnibus personal data protection legislation in China.
+The PIPL took effect on 1 November 2021.

 Pre-PIPL provisions regulating the collection and processing of personal information are piecemeal and contained in a variety of PRC laws and regulations where there are substantial overlaps and arguable inconsistencies.